ga4gh/va-spec/docs/source/quick-start.rst

 ---------------

-`VA Standard Profile schema <https://github.com/ga4gh/va-spec/tree/1.x/schema/profiles/json>`_ represent the final output of modeling efforts that unfold across a stack of dependent specifications.
-It is important to understand this hierarchy of models and their dependencies and interactions before beginning to use or contribute to the VA-Spec.

-This document provides an overview of these models and their depdneencies, links to resources for accessing and contributing to them, and a decision tree to help newcomers engage with the VA-Spec at the appropriate level for their data and use case.
+This document provides an overview of models in the VA ecosystem and their depdenencies, links to resources for accessing and contributing to them, and a decision tree to help newcomers engage with the VA-Spec at the appropriate level for their data and use case.

 Models and Dependencies
 #######################

-**Figure 1** illustrates the stack of models in the VA-Spec ecosystem, and highlighting dependencies and interactions between them.
+`VA Standard Profile schema <https://github.com/ga4gh/va-spec/tree/1.x/schema/profiles/json>`_ represent the final output of modeling efforts that unfold across a stack of dependent models and specifications.
+It is important to understand this hierarchy of models and their dependencies before beginning to use or contribute to the VA-Spec. **Figure 1** illustrates the stack of models in the VA-Spec ecosystem, and highlighting interactions between them.

 .. _va-model-layers: